amitsangwan643/newsScrapping/README.md

 "# NewsScrapper"

+In this Scrapping Project, we are scrapping news using python.
+The Language and Liberaries used in this project are :
+Python      Flask     Beautiful Soup    and     HTML and CSS
-In this project , News are Scrapped from 3 different websites and displayed on our own designed html page.
+News are Scrapped from 3 different websites and displayed on our own designed html page.

 The three websites used for scrapping news are :